 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 7.1 Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
-These can include: Apologising.
-Acknowledging where things have gone wrong.
-Providing an explanation, assistance or reasons.
-Taking action if there has been delay.
-Reconsidering or changing a decision.
-Amending a record or adding a correction or addendum.
-Providing a financial remedy.
-Changing policies, procedures or practices.
+These can include: Apologising; Acknowledging where things have gone wrong; Providing an explanation, assistance or reasons; Taking action if there has been delay; Reconsidering or changing a decision; Amending a record or adding a correction or addendum; Providing a financial remedy; Changing policies, procedures or practices. Υ Stage 1 and 2 Letter template ensure this information is included.
+Compensation policy provides guidance for a suitable remedy • All staff are aware of the compensation policy, which includes all remedies 7.2 Any remedy offered must reflect the impact on the resident as a result of any fault identified.
+Y Compensation policy All staff are aware of the compensation policy, which includes all remedies 7.3 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
+Any remedy proposed must be followed through to completion.
 Y Stage 1 and 2 Letter template ensure this information is included.
-Compensation policy includes all remedies All staff are aware of the compensation policy, which includes all remedies which can be used outside of the complaints process or during Compensation policy to be updated by September 24 7.2 Any remedy offered must reflect the impact on the resident as a result of any fault identified.
-Y Compensation policy All staff are aware of the compensation policy, which includes all remedies which can be used outside of the complaints process or during Compensation policy to be updated by September 24

-7.3 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
-Any remedy proposed must be followed through to completion. Υ Stage 1 and 2 Letter template ensure this information is included.
-Complaint actions are monitored on a spreadsheet and closure letter sent when either all actions are completed, or compensation has been awarded as agreed.
-7.4 Landlords must take account of the guidance issued by the Ombudsman when deciding on appropriate remedies. Υ Compensation policy To be reviewed by September 2024
+Complaint actions are monitored on a spreadsheet and satisfaction survey is not carried out until either all actions are completed, or compensation has been awarded as agreed.